eclipse-hawkbit/hawkbit-examples/hawkbit-device-simulator/README.md

 ## Notes

-The simulator has user authentication enabled in **cloud profile**.
-Default credentials:
+The simulator has user authentication enabled by default.
+The default credentials are:
-*  username : admin
+* Username : admin
-*  passwd : admin
+* Password : admin

 This can be configured/disabled by spring boot properties